SainsburyWellcomeCentre/RCWG/_proposals/trainingInOpenScience.md

 - The SWC/GCNU promotes an open-science culture.

-# What we propose
+# Our vision for the use of open data-science tools at the SWC/GCNU

+- The code of every laboratory is under version control in the internal SWC Github organization, very well written and documented.
+In this way code can be used and reused freely across the SWC/GCNU,

+- Every SWC/GCNU member has his own Github account with a personal web site and Github projects, linked to the SWC/GCNU people page, where he/she describes his/her research activities and provides related resources (e.g., source code, protocol documentation).
+Also, researchers could publish their Github projects with their planned, in progress and done tasks.

+For this to happen we want that every laboratory at the SWC/GCNU has at least one member certified on the use of open data-science tools.
+This person will be responsible of putting all relevant code from his/her laboratory on the internal SWC Github organization and of helping his lab colleagues to use open data-science tools.

+### Implementation

-- Build on amazing previous work by previous (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities.
-We will create an **Open Data Science** organization to centralize activities at the SWC/GCNU related to open science.
+- Build on previous work by previous (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities at the SWC/GCNU.
+We will create an **Open Science** organization to centralize activities at the SWC/GCNU related to open science (e.g., teaching Git/Github, Python and Anaconda).

 - Improve the current ([PyClub/PyStarters web site](https://sainsburywellcomecentre.github.io/pystarters/) providing:

     - Contact information of the steering committee and contributors to the organization,

-    - Technical information about open data-science tools (e.g., slides from previous PyClubs, PyStarters, links to useful resources),
+    - Technical information about open data-science tools (e.g., slides from previous PyClubs, PyStarters, links to other useful resources),

     - Information about events (e.g., PyClubs and PyStarters, software carpentry courses at UCL).

 - Organize PyClub meetings on a monthly basis,

-- Organize PyStarter courses on a yearly basis.
-This course will certify on the use of open-science tools to interested students and to designated SWC/GCNU open-science representatives,
+- Organize PyStarter courses on a yearly basis,

 - Setup a mentoring scheme where people with no experience in open data-science tools are paired with people with substantial experience on it.

 - Organize advanced courses on, for example, data acquisition, image analysis, time-series analysis and statistical neuroscience.

-# Support from the SWC/GCNU management

-To make the SWC/GCNU an institution where open-science is the norm we need support from the SWC/GCNU management.
-We ask this management:

-- To request every lab to certify in the next PyStarters session at least one of its members on the use of open data-science tools,

-- To ask Klara Olofsdotter Otis to work with us on integrating PyStarters into the education of incoming PhD students.
+To produce open science it is important that we know how to use open science tools like Git, Github, Python and Anaconda.

+### Stakeholders

+- Any SWC/GCNU member producing scientif results.